Epigenetic Tracking: a Model for Multicellular Biology: Development

-The mobilecode can be interpreted in biology as the set of master transcription factors present in a cell, which are responsible for the activation of batteries of other genes, and ultimately determine the establishment of cell type.
-In nature the mobile code is hypothesised to be composed of HOX proteins.
+The mobilecode can be interpreted in biology as the set of master transcription factors present in a cell, which are responsible for the orchestration of developmental events.
+In our model the mobile code is hypothesised to be composed of Hox proteins (in nature this may be true in early embryogenesis, while at later stages the master role may be played also by other elements).
 The clock represents a further transcription factor, carrying a temporal condition for gene activation.